HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Install.md

 location, or otherwise ensure that it is in your `PATH`.

 **NOTE on installation PREFIX:** The following examples show an installation into a custom directory, noted below by the environment variable `$DEST`.
-Adjust accordingly.
+Adjust accordingly, or leave out if installing to standard locations, i.e. `/usr/local`.

 ## List of external library packages
 This is a list of the primary Perl and R modules that need to be installed.
 These,